 So why do some people have bad teeth?
 And what makes up a genetic predisposition to cavities?
 Let’s look into the ways cavity-prone teeth are genetic.

 Five ways your genetics play a role in your dental health

 When you think of genetics and dental health, the first thing that probably comes to mind is how strong or weak your teeth may be.
 And in a way, this is true.
 Your genes, after all, do determine several dental aspects.
 These include tooth enamel health, saliva quality, and how your body reacts to the colonies of bacteria—good and bad—in your mouth.

 This isn’t all there is, however.
-Part of what determines your genetic predisposition to cavities is how much you like sweets and how experimental you are when it comes to what you eat.
+Part of what determines your genetic predisposition to cavities is how much you like sweets and how experimental you are for what you eat.
 But how does all of this come together?

 - Your sweet preference and taste ability determine whether you’ll take a liking to tooth-healthy food or bacteria-friendly treats.
-If you have a fondness for sweets and aren’t too experimental in your taste preferences, you’re more likely to indulge in sugary foods regularly.
-This, of course, will not bode well for your teeth—especially if they can’t fend for themselves properly.
+If you have a fondness for sweets and aren’t too experimental in your taste preferences, you’re more likely to regularly indulge in sugary foods.
+This, of course, will not bode well for your teeth—mostly if they can’t fend for themselves properly.
 The opposite is also true.
-If you aren’t too much of a sweet tooth and enjoy a variety of flavors, chances are you’ll have less of a risk for mome tooth and the like.